Raja Nagam: Production

 Raja Nagam is a remake of the Kannada film Naagarahaavu (1972), itself based on three different novels: Nagarahavu, Ondu Gandu Eradu Hennu and Sarpa Mathsara, all written by T. R. Subba Rao.
 The remake was directed by N. S. Manian, who also produced the film under Jagajothi Pictures, and wrote the screenplay.
 Srikanth's role as the male lead Krishnamurthi was a departure from the villainous roles he was generally known for.
 Shubha, who portrayed Margaret in Nagarahavu, reprised her role.
-The film's title Raja Nagam, which means a king cobra, was intended to reflect Krishnamurthi's nature.
 Cinematography was handled by Chandrasekharan, and editing by R. Devarajan.
 The film was prominently shot at Bhuvanagiri Fort.
 The final length of the film was 3789.27 metres.

 Soundtrack

 The soundtrack was composed by V. Kumar, while the lyrics were written by Vaali.
 "Devan Yesuvin Vedam" (also known as "Devan Vedhamum Kannan Geethaiyum") became the film's most popular song.

 Release and reception

 Raja Nagam was released on 25 July 1974, and was distributed by Jayam Combines.
 Kanthan of Kalki praised the film for the cast performances, Manian's dialogues and direction, and the cinematography.
 It was a commercial success, running for over 100 days in theatres.
 Shubha went on to win the Chennai Film Fans' Association Award for Best Supporting Actress.